sepse/Sensors-for-Healthy-Cities/README.md

 We encourage citizen scientists, researchers, and community members to engage with the data, participate in discussions, and contribute to raising awareness about environmental and seismic issues.
 By leveraging open-source technology, this project aims to empower individuals and communities to take informed actions toward a healthier and more resilient environment.

-For more information and to get involved, please visit our GitHub repository: [https://github.com/sepse](https://github.com/sepse)